crazymodifier/tour-and-travel/README.md

 - Booking system with date selection and status tracking
 - Image upload and validation
 - Contact form with PHPMailer integration
 - Search, filter, and pagination
+- Payment Gateway intergration
+- Customer support
 - SCSS for modular and maintainable styles
 - Gulp automation for compiling SCSS and live reload
 - Deployment on free web hosting